eriksavage/redwoodblog/README.md

 `yarn rw g secret`
 - generates new value for `SESSION_SECRET` env variable

+`yarn rw setup deploy netlify`
+- adds a netlify.toml config file in the root of the project

 ### Database
 - RedwoodJS comes installed with SQLite, but Prisma can only handle one database provider at a time (Prisma currently supports SQLite, Postgres, MySQL and SQL Server.)